clam004/azure-texting/README.md

 5. Go to Home -> Storage accounts -> Name of Storage account (prodcaredotcoachsignals in above example) -> Data Storage (in left menu column) -> Queues -> name of Queue (client-sms in example) to see the incoming messages sent to your API phone number

 6. To get the [Storage account connection string, which you need to programmatically receive messeages via Python](https://learn.microsoft.com/en-us/azure/storage/queues/storage-python-how-to-use-queue-storage?tabs=python%2Cenvironment-variable-windows).
-Go to Home -> Storage accounts -> Name of Storage account (prodcaredotcoachsignals in above example) -> Security + Networking -> Access Keys.
+Go to Home -> Storage accounts -> Name of Storage account (...signals in above example) -> Security + Networking -> Access Keys.
 You will also need the name of Queue (client-sms in example). `queue_name = "client-sms"`

 The storage connection string has the form